September 2009 Xinjiang unrest: Syringe attacks and protests

 According to Xinjiang police, attacks in which hundreds of individuals claim to have been stabbed with hypodermic needles began on 17 August.
 On 2 September, posters appeared around Ürümqi saying that 418 people had reported being stabbed or pricked, referring to the attacks as a "serious terrorist crime", although the government had so far not produced evidence of any terrorist link. Ürümqi authorities said that fewer than one in five of reported stabbings had left any obvious mark.
 A six-person People's Liberation Army medical review panel announced at a press conference: "In the patients we have seen in the last couple of days, there are many which we believe were not actually punctured with needles," They believed the false reports were due to widespread fear and lack of medical knowledge.
-According to state media, witnesses say those who had been attacked include Hans and Uyghurs, although the BBC said that Han Chinese claimed they were being targeted.
+According to state media, witnesses say those who had been attacked include Han and Uyghurs, although the BBC said that Han Chinese claimed they were being targeted.

 In response to both concern over the attacks and dissatisfaction over the government's slowness in prosecuting people involved with the July riots, protesters took to the streets.
 Official media reported tens of thousands marching in the city centre on the morning of 3 September.
 The police dispersed the crowd with tear gas; five people died during the protests and 14 were injured.
 After the latest protest, the government announced a ban on all "unlicensed marches, demonstrations and mass protests".

 On 4 September, the Chinese Communist Party Chief of Ürümqi, Li Zhi, was removed from his post, along with the police chief, Liu Yaohua.
 Li Zhi was later replaced with Zhu Hailan in a decision by the Xinjiang Autonomous Regional Committee.
 No reasons were given for the dismissals.
 On 9 September, state media outlet China Daily reported a further 77 syringe attacks from the previous two days.